 By knowing how cavities are created, making dietary changes and being open-minded about treatment options, you and your family can make them a non-issue.

 How Cavities Form

 There's a good reason dentists advise patients to stay away from sugary treats.
-Cavities are created when bacteria in your mouth interact with refined sugars and fermentable carbohydrates such as the ones found in fizzy drinks and sweets.
+Cavities are created when bacteria in your mouth interact with refined sugars and fermentable carbohydrates such as the ones found in soda and sweets.
 This melding of sugars and bacteria promotes acid production.
-According to the Indian Dental Association, acid causes demineralisation by dissolving the minerals in tooth enamel.
-Cavities may then form through weakened enamel and exposed dentine, and your teeth may even chip or crack.
+According to the Dental Health Foundation, acid promotes demineralisation, or the loss of protective calcium and phosphate in your teeth's enamel.
+Cavities may then form through weakened enamel and exposed dentin, and your teeth may even chip or crack.

 Cavities can also occur if the root of your tooth has been exposed due to receding gums, or if you have dry mouth, a condition in which you have less acid-neutralising saliva guarding your teeth.

 Decaying teeth can be salvaged with restorative treatment conducted by your dentist.
 White spot lesions, for example, are early cavities that can be treated via remineralisation — a treatment MedicineNet describes as the hardening of a tooth's weakened enamel with calcium or fluoride.
 You can help make enamel more resistant to cavities by using fluoride toothpastes and dentist-administered fluoride treatments.